The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 ## **Huton Gauge**

 **⦿** Unlocked at level 45, the Huton Gauge is an icon on your HUD in the shape of a fan that indicates the duration remaining on your Huton buff.\
-**⦿** The Huton buff is granted by casting the ninjutsu Huton.
+**⦿** The Huton buff is granted by casting the Ninjutsu Huton.
 It decreases your GCD recast speed by 15%, changing your 2.50 seconds GCD into 2.12 seconds, and has a duration of 60 seconds.

 ![](/img/jobs/nin/image24.png)